 April 27, 1966 –Paolo Rossi, a university student, is murdered by a fascist in the first widely known politically motivated post-War homicide of an anti-fascist.

-December 12, 1969 – A bomb explodes in the Piazza Fontana outside one of the first squatted social centers in Europe, killing many people and injuring dozens more in the northern industrial city of Milano.
+December 12, 1969 – A bomb explodes in a bank in the Piazza Fontana, killing many people and injuring dozens more in the northern industrial city of Milano.
 Police arrest several anarchists—one of whom, Giuseppe Pinelli, dies after “falling” from the window of the police station during his interrogation by police Superintendent Luigi Calabresi.1 Years later, it came out that fascists were responsible for the bombing, quite possibly with the collusion of state actors.
 Following the massacre, a massive and radical anti-fascist movement spread throughout Italy.

 1969-1979: – Alongside the essentially national-revolutionary organizations that hope to subvert the democratic order of the republican state by armed struggle (such as the Nuclei Armati Rivoluzionari, NAR), other groups take shape (including Ordine Nuovo, Avanguardia Nazionale, and Ordine Nero) that wish to pursue similar objectives through a strategic compromise with the right-wing and dark sides of the state, including elements belonging to the secret services and the secretive P2 organization.
 The right wing, both inside the state and in extreme right groups and criminal syndicates, implements a program now known as the strategy of tension, carrying out a series of terrorist acts to create an atmosphere of tension and widespread fear in the population.
 The goal is to justify a return to authoritarian state control and send warnings to left-leaning and Communist elements.